Fix "Crawled - Currently Not Indexed" From Thin Content

 Step 2: For each thin page, inject density

-5. Add 1 first-person experience: “We tried X in March 2026 and got Y”
+5. One first-person result — “We tried X in March 2026 and got Y,” including what broke.

 Step 3: Add adjacent-question sections

-Step 4: First paragraph signals unique value
+Step 4: Make the first paragraph signal unique value

 Bad: